Shaier/Fighting-Actions-Predictor/README.md

 If you do it wrong though, you might find yourself on the ground faster than you can type print(‘Hello World’).
 In this project I used a Convolutional Neural Network model that can detect fighting moves and later predict them.
 The Fighting_Actions_Predictor.ipynb file shows my process.
-Note: I have used Google Colab cloud server to increase performance on this project.
+Note: I have used Google Colab server to increase performance on this project.